 What to do with this information?

 This information will help you find out about the level of business you have lost to this person.
 This will also give you information about the ways the infringer's website is getting traffic.
-You can use this information to decide how exact to proceed further.
+You can use this information to decide how exactly to proceed further.

 Step 7: Finding Monetization Techniques Used by the Infringing Site